COVID-19: Housing and related service providers

 Tenant housing and financial support

 The Ministry of Social Development (MSD) is operating as a critical service to ensure clients and tenants have housing and financial support.
-Although service centres will be closed, your clients can get help over the phone or online.
-If you can, please also continue to work with your regional MSD housing contacts to refer and place people into housing.
+Some clients can get help over the phone or online.
+If you can, please continue to work with your regional MSD housing contacts to refer and place people into housing.

-Housing and related service provider staff and supply chain workers will receive a letter of proof that they are providing an Essential Service and you are able to show this letter to authorities as needed during Alert Level 4.
+Housing and related service provider staff and supply chain workers can receive a letter of proof from HUD that they are providing an Essential Service.
+You can show this letter to authorities as needed during COVID-19.
 To enquire about the Letter of proof please email ProviderEnquiries@hud.govt.nz.

 HUD systems and processes are in place to ensure we can continue to fund and pay your invoices on time.
 Our current funding commitments remain in place and we will show flexibility with your contractual obligations.
 We are committed to supporting housing and related service providers to continue to deliver services and support your communities.